lolucodes/cloudeng-strands-agent/README.md

 ### Prerequisites

 - Python 3.11+
-- AWS CLI configured wsith appropriate permissions
+- AWS CLI configured with appropriate permissions
 - Node.js and npm (for CDK)
 - AWS Bedrock access with permissions for Amazon Nova Premier model